roomno308/roomno308.github.io/RandomRamblings/RLmath/ch6.md

 \delta_k \leq \frac{ \| \overbrace{\nabla_w f(w_k, x_k)}^{\text{stochastic grad}} - \overbrace{\mathbb{E}[\nabla_w f(w_k, X)]}^{\text{true grad}} \|}{ \underbrace{c \| w_k - w^\* \|}_{\text{distance to optimal solution}}}
 \end{equation*}
 $$

+This shows that the relative error is inversely proportional to the distance to the optimal solution.
+Therefore, when the distance is large, \\(\delta_k\\) is small, and the stochastic gradient behaves similarly to the true gradient.
+However, as the distance decreases, the relative error increases, and the stochastic gradient deviates from the true gradient.
+This means that the convergence of SGD is slower when the estimate is close to the optimal solution.